dotnet/machinelearning-modelbuilder/.github/ISSUE_TEMPLATE/data_suggestion.md

 ---

 Model Builder currently supports two data sources, local files (.csv and .tsv) and SQL tables.
 We understand your data is in many different places and shapes.
-We'd like to understand
+We'd like to understand where your data comes from so we can better support your scenario in Model Builder.

 **Where is your data located?**
 A clear and concise description of where you data is. i.e. Local json file, Cosmos DB,  [...]